 Hidden Gems

 You’re here because you want to go off the beaten path.
 You want to veer onto the road-less-travelled to see something new.
 You’ve come to the right place.
-This is our pick of Hidden Gems in Norwich.
-The secrets out.
+This is our pick of hidden gems in Norwich.

 The South Asia Collection

-The South Asia Collection Museum and Shop, also known as Country & Eastern is a fabulous collection of furniture, jewelry, textiles and more from India, Pakistan, Thailand, Indonesia, Burma and China.
-Housed in a Grade II listed Victorian ice skating rink, there’s more to marvel at than just the contents, with the building an architectural gem!
+The South Asia Collection Museum and Shop, also known as Country & Eastern, is a fabulous collection of furniture, jewellery, textiles and more from India, Pakistan, Thailand, Indonesia, Burma and China.
+Housed in a Grade II-listed Victorian ice skating rink, there’s more to marvel at than just the contents, with the building an architectural gem- look up!

 Read More